Skip to main content

 Minimum Credits and GPA for Graduation

 In order to graduate from any curriculum, students must complete a minimum of 60 credits for a degree and complete all curriculum requirements for a certificate while attaining a minimum cumulative grade point average of 2.0, both cumulatively and in their major courses.
 The courses constituting the major in each curriculum are designated with a ♦ symbol.
-Only the Liberal Arts and Sciences: Adolescence Education programs, the Liberal Arts and Sciences: Education (Child Study) and the Liberal Arts and Sciences: General Studies curricula do not designate major courses.
+Only the Adolescence Education programs, Childhood Education Studies and the Liberal Arts and Sciences: General Studies curricula do not designate major courses.

 Two 2-credit courses may be used to fulfill a 3-credit unrestricted elective.
 All of the credits required for an unrestricted elective must be satisfied.